bkish-code/bkish-code/README.md

 - 👀 I’m interested in teaching others how to code.
 - 🌱 I’m currently learning different programming languages.
 - 💞️ I’m looking to collaborate on Java, C++, Python, and more
-- 📫 How to reach me by special invitation only.
+- 📫 Reaching me is by special invitation only.
 - 😄 Life does not get easier, we just get stronger.
 - ⚡ Fun fact: Did you know that honey never spoils?
 Archaeologists have found pots of honey in ancient Egyptian tombs that are over 3,000 years old and still perfectly edible!